 We face an inherent risk of product liability as a result of the commercial sales of NUPLAZID in the U.S. and the clinical testing of our product candidates, and will face an even greater risk following commercial launch of NUPLAZID in additional jurisdictions, if approved, or if we engage in the clinical testing of new product candidates or commercialize any additional products.
 For example, we may be sued if NUPLAZID or any other product we develop allegedly causes injury or is found to be otherwise unsuitable for administration in humans.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability or a breach of warranties.
-Claims could also be asserted under state consumer protection acts.
-If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Even successful defense would require significant financial and management resources.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- decreased demand for our products or product candidates that we may develop; - injury to our reputation;
+- decreased demand for our products or product candidates that we may develop; - injury to our reputation; - withdrawal of clinical trial participants; - initiation of investigations by regulators; - costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients;

-- · withdrawal of clinical trial participants; - initiation of investigations by regulators; - costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue; - exhaustion of any available insurance and our capital resources; - the inability to commercialize our products or product candidates; and - a decline in our stock price.
+- product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue; - exhaustion of any available insurance and our capital resources; - the inability to commercialize our products or product candidates; and - a decline in our stock price.